 Meet the Team

-Hi, I'm Beth O’Donnell and I work with the Coproduction-Laboratory at The Dartmouth Institute (TDI) for Health Policy and Clinical Practice located in Lebanon, NH (same campus at Dartmouth-Hitchcock Medical Center).
-I am a graduate of the TDI Masters of Public Health program where my capstone was focused on providing education and support to care partners of persons diagnosed with Alzheimer's Disease.
-I currently lead initiatives focused on the serious illness population and recently, long COVID, specifically facilitated health networks and point-of-care dashboards which includes pre-visit health questionnaires.
-ConnectShareCare was born out of the work of a twenty-member, multi- stakeholder team-including care partners/ caregivers, community members, clinical team members, and facilitators-who identified the top priorities, functions, and vendor platform for an online, local network.
+Hi, I'm Beth O’Donnell, and I work with the Coproduction-Laboratory at The Dartmouth Institute (TDI) for Health Policy and Clinical Practice located in Lebanon, NH (same campus as Dartmouth-Hitchcock Medical Center).
+I am a graduate of the TDI Masters of Public Health program, where my capstone was focused on providing education and support to care partners of persons diagnosed with Alzheimer's Disease.
+I currently lead initiatives focused on the serious illness population and, recently, long COVID, specifically facilitated health networks and point-of-care dashboards, which include pre-visit health questionnaires.
+ConnectShareCare was born out of the work of a twenty-member, multi-stakeholder team, including care partners/ caregivers, community members, clinical team members, and facilitators- who identified the top priorities, functions, and vendor platform for an online, local network.

-Prior to coming to back to Dartmouth/the Upper Valley, I worked at Boston Medical Center (BMC) as a Quality Improvement Project Manager for the Department of Surgery and before that the Institute for Healthcare Improvement (IHI) as a Relationship Project Manager, managing multi-million-dollar strategic partnerships with large health systems working to transform the health and health care of their populations.
+Before coming back to Dartmouth/the Upper Valley, I worked at Boston Medical Center (BMC) as a Quality Improvement Project Manager for the Department of Surgery and, before that the Institute for Healthcare Improvement (IHI) as a Relationship Project Manager, managing multi-million-dollar strategic partnerships with large health systems working to transform the health and health care of their populations.

 In my free time, which is very limited with young kids, I love to be outside and active.
 I enjoy connecting with others and continuous learning.

-Hi, I'm Martha Brass and prior to moving to the Upper Valley four years ago, I had a 30-year career as a social worker and psychotherapist.
-During that time I worked in several different areas; community mental health, non-profit family service, hospice social work, bereavement counseling, and geriatric care management.
-I was the executive director of a home care agency before going out on my own as a consultant to seniors and their adult children as they navigated their healthcare and living situations during challenging times.
+Hi, I'm Martha Brass, and before moving to the Upper Valley four years ago, I had a 30-year career as a social worker and psychotherapist.
+During that time, I worked in several areas; community mental health, non-profit family service, hospice social work, bereavement counseling, and geriatric care management.
+I was the executive director of a home care agency before going out as a consultant to seniors and their adult children as they navigated their healthcare and living situations during challenging times.

 I have been a patient and family support volunteer and a vigil volunteer at the Jack Byrne Center since 2018.

 In my free time, I enjoy exploring the Upper Valley on hikes with my husband and my grandchildren when they visit.
-I am an avid adventure traveler, lover of good books and jigsaw puzzles but get more joy from our 8 lb.
-Maltipoo who follows me wherever I go.
+I am an avid adventure traveler and lover of good books and jigsaw puzzles, but I get more joy from our 8lb.
+Maltipoo, who follows me wherever I go.

-Hi, I'm Stephanie Carney and a retired elementary school teacher, yoga teacher, and a Reiki Master/practitioner.
-After retiring from teaching fifth and sixth graders, and over the course of more than a decade prior to the advent of Covid, I volunteered at DHMC providing Reiki treatments for patients pre-and post-surgery.
+Hi, I'm Stephanie Carney and a retired elementary school teacher, yoga teacher, and Reiki Master/practitioner.
+After retiring from teaching fifth and sixth graders, and over the course of more than a decade before the advent of Covid, I volunteered at DHMC providing Reiki treatments for patients pre-and post-surgery.
 Currently, I offer weekly complimentary Reiki treatments through Lyme's Community Care Organization.

 Why and How We Moderate

-Please remember that discussion topics on CSC are public and the content can be found via internet search engines.
-This means the community can be found by other people in need of support and information.
+Please remember that discussion topics on CSC are public, and the content can be found via internet search engines.
+This means the community can be found by other people needing support and information.
 However, for your safety and privacy, we strongly advise you not to post personal information such as phone numbers, street addresses, email addresses, social security numbers, or any other private information.
 Personal information will be removed from public posts.